tonyfu97/NrfConnectNotes/docs/ble-03-advert-connectable.md

 - `bt_conn_unref()` is called on disconnection to release the reference.
 - `bt_conn_get_dst()` gets the peer device’s address.

+Although tracking `bt_conn` isn't strictly necessary in this example, it becomes important when supporting **multiple simultaneous connections**.
+Keeping a reference to each connection allows you to target specific peers—for example, sending data only to one device or applying per-connection security settings.
+Most Zephyr Bluetooth APIs accept `NULL` as the `bt_conn` argument, which simply means “send to all connected peers.”
+But for more advanced use cases, managing and using specific `bt_conn` pointers is essential for precise control.

 ### Registering Callbacks

 ```c